-- 1. In 2021 a consumer rating score will be introduced.
-The consumer rating will be derived from the GRI provided by ReviewPro and will account for 20% of the total score available, with some exceptions: - a.
-Where they have their own specific question set and the consumer ratings do not match what is being assessed no consumer review score is incorporated - This would include Ecotourism, Aboriginal and Torres Strait Island Tourism, Cultural Tourism categories - b.
+- 1. The consumer rating will be derived from the GRI provided by ReviewPro and will account for 20% of the total score available, with some exceptions - a.
+Where they have their own specific question set and the consumer ratings do not match what is being assessed no consumer review score is incorporated - i.
+This would include Ecotourism, Aboriginal and Torres Strait Island Tourism, Cultural Tourism categories - b.
 A consumer rating will not be applied to the following categories - i.
 New Tourism Business - ii.
 Major Festivals and Events - iii.
 Festivals and Events - iv.
 Business Event Venues - v.
 Tourism Marketing & Campaigns - c.
-For those categories where there is a mix of products included, then the consumer rating value would be 5% - i.
+For those categories where there is a mix of products included, then the consumer rating value would be 5 - i.
 This would include Retail and Hire Services and Food Tourism - 2.
-A minimum of 25 reviews must have been received across the social platforms which ReviewPro analyses during the qualifying period in order to receive a GRI. - 3.
-Businesses that do not have a GRI will receive a score of 0 for consumer rating.
+A minimum of 25 reviews must have been received across the social platforms which ReviewPro analyses for the qualifying period in order to receive a GRI. - 3.
+Businesses that do not have a GRI will receive a score of 0 for consumer rating. - 4.
+To request a ReviewPro account, you can simply do this via the online awards platform